 But Hope is a powerful muscle to build.
 For Hope powers Faith.
 Faith makes ANYTHING possible.

-So, while you offer your sacrifice of ministry, while you endure hardness, while you pay your bills and are faithful to the routines; hope in the Lord.
+So, while you offer your sacrifice of ministry, while you endure hardness like a soldier, while you pay your bills, and are faithful to the routines; HOPE in the Lord.

 Here are some "booster shots" of scripture to encourage you to HOPE: